OneSignal/superpowers-hangman/readme.md

 `yarn start`

-# How to make a 'production' build
+# How to make a build

 If you want to make a standalone build you can run the server locally with the instructions above and then host the resulting `dist` folder.
 This will have everything you need for a standalone static build you can host anywhere.

+# How to update the hosted version

+This is hosted on github pages - in order to update the hosted version run:

+`yarn prod`

+This will make a production build and replace the hosting folder ('docs') contents with the new build contents.
+Commit and push and github will do the rest automatically.